 Karen Kain: An Extraordinary Career in Dance

-When Karen Kain steps down from her role as Artistic Director on June 30, 2021, she will do so as one of the most accomplished and recognizable dance professionals in recent history.
-Here are highlights from Karen’s celebrated career with The National Ballet of Canada as a dancer, creative collaborator, arts advocate and leader.
+Here are highlights from Karen’s celebrated career with the National Ballet as a dancer, creative collaborator, arts advocate and leader.

 Graduates from Canada’s National Ballet School and joins the Corps de Ballet.